File tab in the upper-left corner of your Word window.

 Procedure for Inserting Checkboxes

 A checkbox will immediately appear at your cursor’s location.
-It will have a small gray box around it when selected, indicating it’s an editable control.
+It will have a small grey box around it when selected, indicating it’s an editable control.

-After inserting a Checkbox Content Control, you can customize its behavior and appearance.
+After inserting a Checkbox Content Control, you can customise its behaviour and appearance.
 Right-click on the checkbox and select Properties from the context menu, or click the Properties button in the “Controls” group on the Developer tab while the checkbox is selected.

 The “Content Control Properties” dialog box offers several options: